awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

 ### When a Change Occurs on the Clone Database<a name="Aurora.Managing.Clone.Protocol.CloneWrite"></a>

 In the following diagram, the clone database has also made a change, this time in `Page 4`\.
 Instead of writing to the original `Page 4`, additional storage is used to create a new page, called `Page 4'`\.
-The source database continues to point to `Page 1'`, and also `Page 2` through Page 4, but the clone database now points to `Page 1` through `Page 3`, and also `Page 4'`\.
+The source database continues to point to `Page 1'`, and also `Page 2` through `Page 4`, but the clone database now points to `Page 1` through `Page 3`, and also `Page 4'`\.

 ![\[Amazon Aurora source database and clone database, after change occurs on clone database\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/AuroraClone004.png)